robcdd/robcdd/README.md

-- 👋 Hi, I’m Rob (@robcdd).
+- 👋 Hi, I’m Rob
 - 👀 I’m interested in rust, elixir, algo-trading, entrepreneurship, science, and fortnite 🤪
-- 🌱 I’m currently learning the fundamentals of deep learning and data science.
+- 🌱 I’m currently learning the fundamentals of deep learning and data science
-- 📫 How to reach me: rob.christian@doordash.com

 <!---
 robcdd/robcdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.